Frequently Asked Questions

 It depends on the position of the EOL if they should serve on the search committee.
 If the EOL is the hiring authority, he or she should not receive the applicant data form of the applicants.
 This responsibility should be assigned to someone else in the department.
 The information from the applicant data form is not to be reviewed by the search committee.

-Does Diversity and Equal Opportunity provide reasonable accommodations for employees who have a disability?
+Does Diversity, Inclusion and Equal Opportunity provide reasonable accommodations for employees who have a disability?

-No, DEO does not provide reasonable accommodations for employees.
-However, DEO provide interpreting services for public events, notification must be submitted at least five days prior to the event.
-And, DEO provides classroom accommodation as it pertains to furniture for students.
+No, DIEO does not provide reasonable accommodations for employees.
+However, DIEO provide interpreting services for public events, notification must be submitted at least five days prior to the event.
+And, DIEO provides classroom accommodation as it pertains to furniture for students.
 An employee who needs a reasonable accommodation should talk with his or her supervisor and contact Human Resources

 I am a student and need an accommodation for a disability.
 Who do I contact?

 I am a faculty member and a student has given me a request for accommodation.
 What are my responsibilities?

 Visit the Student Disability Services Web site.

 Who should I contact in Diversity, Inclusion and Equal Opportunity if I have further questions?